Andrew-Atwater/TeamF/README.md

 6) Alex Picard (Developer #4)

 WEEKLY MEETING TIMES:
-1) After class on Tuesdays (4:45PM) in Ferland Hall.
+1) After class on Tuesdays (4:45-5:45PM) in Ferland Hall.
-2) Saturday afternoons (1:00PM) at Fogler Library.
+2) Saturday afternoons (1:00-2:00PM) at Fogler Library.
 Team members are expected to attend all meetings unless discussed otherwise.

+SYNCHRONOUS DEVELOPMENT TIME: This will usually be held on Saturday afternoons after our meeting (2:00-3:00PM) as needed to stay on track with the project.
+If necessary, this could also be held on a weeknight (this would always be discussed in advance).

 COMMUNICATION POLICY:
 We will primarily use our texting group chat for communication, and our team discord channel as needed for sending documents, etc.